py415/one_stop_shop_flutter/README.md

 - [x] User shall be able to add their own products.
 - [x] User shall be able to edit their own existing product postings.
 - [x] User shall be able to delete their own existing product listings.
+- [x] User shall see animation on certain user actions.

 ## App Walkthrough